Ransomware attack at Mexico's Pemex halts work, threatens to cripple computers

 "The servers crashed.
 People aren't working," said one, who asked not to be identified as he was not authorized to speak to the media.

-(Reporting by Adriana Barrera; Additional reporting by Ana Isabel Martinez; Writing by Daina Beth Solomon; Editing by Clarence Fernandez and Christopher Cushing)
+(Reporting by Adriana Barrera; Additional reporting by Ana Isabel Martinez; Writing by Daina Beth Solomon; Editing by Clarence Fernandez)

 ((daina.solomon@thomsonreuters.com; +52 55 5282 7150;))